9.1: What is Gene Expression?

 Gene Expression Can Be Post-transcriptionally and Post-translationally Regulated

 Gene expression can be regulated by post-transcriptional mRNA processing.
 In eukaryotes, transcribed mRNA undergoes splicing and other modifications that protect the ends of the RNA strand from degradation.
 Splicing removes introns—segments that do not encode proteins—and joins the protein-coding regions called exons.
 Alternative splicing allows for the expression of functionally diverse proteins from the same gene.
 Regulation of gene expression by alternative splicing plays an important role in organ development, cell survival and proliferation, and adaptation to environmental factors.

 Gene expression can also be altered by regulating the translation of mRNA into proteins.
-Translation can be regulated by microRNAs—small, non-coding RNAs—that bind to a specific mRNA sequence and block initiation of translation or degrade the transcribed mRNA.
-In addition, proteins called translational repressors can bind to RNA and interfere with the initiation of translation.
+Translation can be regulated by microRNAs—small, non-coding RNAs—that bind to a specific mRNA sequence and block the initiation of translation or degrade the transcribed mRNA.
+In addition, proteins called translational repressors can bind to RNA and interfere with translation initiation.

 Translated polypeptides undergo processing to form functional proteins.
-The addition or removal of chemical groups can alter the activity, stability, and localization of proteins in a cell.
-For instance, the addition or removal of phosphoryl groups (–PO32-) can activate or inactivate proteins.
+The addition or removal of chemical groups can alter the activity, stability, and localization.
+For instance, adding or removing phosphate groups can activate or inactivate proteins.
 Similarly, the addition of ubiquitin groups causes protein degradation.
 Thus, post-translational protein modifications are the final stage of gene regulation.